-If you drill down into various levels across dashboards within VMware Monitoring in Foglight[®] Evolve Cloud, a trail of breadcrumbs is left at the top of the current dashboard.
+If you drill down into various levels across dashboards within Foglight[®] for VMware, a trail of breadcrumbs is left at the top of the current dashboard.
 This trail provides you with context.
 It also provides you with the name of the level you are currently viewing and with a simple mechanism for returning to any of its related parent levels.